Omaha people: Archaeology

-In 1989, the Omaha reclaimed more than 100 ancestral skeletons from Ton-wo-tonga, which had been held by museums.
-They had been excavated during archaeological work of the 1930s and 1940s, from grave sites with burials before and after 1800.
+In 1989 the Omaha reclaimed more than 100 ancestral skeletons from Ton-wo-tonga, which had been held by museums.
+They had been excavated during archeological work of the 1930s and 1940s, from gravesites with burials before and after 1800.
 Before having ceremonial reburial of the remains on Omaha lands, the tribe's representatives arranged for research at the University of Nebraska to see what could be learned from their ancestors.

 Researchers found considerable differences in the community before and after 1800, as revealed in their bones and artifacts.
 Most significantly, they discovered that the Omaha were an equestrian Plains culture and buffalo hunters by 1770, making them the "first documented equestrian culture on the Northern Plains."
 They also found that before 1800, the Omaha traded mostly in arms and ornaments.
 Men had many more roles in the patrilineal culture than did women: as "archers, warriors, gunsmiths, and merchants," including the major ceremonial roles.
 Sacred bundles from religious ceremonies were found buried only with men.